-I’ve seen how conveniently they twist the truth, and I am not interested in that version of God.
+I’ve seen how conveniently they twist the truth, and I am not interested in anyone else’s version of God.

-I can think for myself, and my spiritual health is more important that your rules, confusion, and contradiction.
+I can think for myself, and my spiritual health is more important than your rules, confusion, and contradiction.

 Religion has a way of making God very small, but I’ve always known better, and once again, I couldn’t fit in with all the true believers.

 Forcing a child to believe in a religion is abuse.

 At twenty years old, I was so spiritually sick from decades of narcissistic religious abuse I had no choice but to turn my back on the church.